How to Find a Gay Therapist: 6 Things to Look For

 - Can you be as open and honest with me as I will be with you?

-If you don’t feel that the therapist is as informed, up to date, or gay-affirming as you need, move on.
+If you don’t feel that the therapist is as informed, up-to-date, or gay-affirming as you need, move on.

-If you receive answers during the interview that make you uncomfortable or dissatisfied, you’re not obligated to begin a relationship with that counsellor.
+If you receive answers during the interview that make you uncomfortable or dissatisfied, you’re not obligated to begin a relationship with that psychologist or counsellor.
 The interview process aims to take a closer look at candidates and eliminate the ones that don’t meet your needs.

 4. Expect small improvements early on